ojitha/ojitha.github.io/_posts/2024-05-11-ELSER_intro.md

 ![Find your model](/assets/images/2024-05-11-ELSER_intro/Find your model.png)

-Notice the deployed model in the above screenshot.
+Notice the `Deployed` model in the above screenshot.

 ## Source Index
 For this example, I have to upload data to the `test-data` index as explained in the [Tutorial: semantic search with ELSER](https://www.elastic.co/guide/en/elasticsearch/reference/current/semantic-search-elser.html#semantic-search-elser) because I am elaborating the same tutorial using Linux-based ELSER v2.
 Here are the mappings for `test-data`: